tondacka1244-sys/dayz-linux-GUI-launcher/README.md

 <h2>Download dayz-linux-cli-launcher from github and set it up to work in the same folder as this dayz-launcher-gui.</h2>

 <h2>You will need to add API key from battlemetrics either to your start.sh or your system enviromental variable.</h2>
+(alternatively you can use a .desktop for your env. var.)

 <h3>After adding the API key, use command: "./start.sh"</h3>